csilva49/TheStoicMentor-Discord-Bot/README.md

-# TheStoicMentor-Discord-Bot
+# TheStoicMentor Discord Bot

 Welcome to The Stoic Mentor Bot.
+If you love Stoicism, this bot is for you!

 # Introduction